Without a hook, yarn is useless. What does a beginner choose?

-- Dye Lot – This is to tell you which dye lots the yarns wer part of.
-If you want all of it to be the same color without any noticeable differences, make sure all your purchase comes from the same dye lot number.
+- Dye Lot – Want it to be the same color with no noticeable differences?
+Ensure your purchase has the same dye lot number.

-- Care Instructions – This tells you how to wash it, whether you iron it or not, and other info on how to care for your handcrafted item.
+- Care Instructions – This tells you how to wash it, iron it, and other info on how to care for your handcrafted item.

-- Gauge – This is estimated, but varies depending on the person using the yarn.
-Always do a swatch before a project in the crocheting process
+- Gauge – This is estimated.
+Do a swatch before a project in the crocheting process

 Here are some tutorials and videos to help.